 Founder and visionary head behind Occhio

-A luminaire »head« fits on several luminaire »bodies«.
+Some luminaire series by Occhio are based on the body head system: A luminaire »head« fits on several luminaire »bodies«.
 This makes an entire luminaire system possible: the same luminaire is available for ceiling, wall, floor and table.
 An entire room or even an entire house can be equipped with luminaires in one style of the same quality.
 Existing lighting can also be supplemented if there is a change in apartment size, for example.

 Besides Occhio »air« and »touchless control«, it is possible to control the light directly on the body using a sensor with Mito raggio and largo.
 Here, you can switch on and off, dim, and use »up/down fading«.